vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/ups_credentials.rst

 How to get UPS credentials for integration with Odoo?
 =====================================================

-In order to use the Odoo UPS API, you will need:
+In order to use the Leansoft UPS API, you will need:

 - A UPS.com user ID and password